Lockheed offers $250K prize for first AI drone to beat human pilot

 Lockheed Martin, the Drone Racing League and NVIDIA launched a challenge Wednesday called AlphaPilot, which asks participants to create artificial intelligence technology that allows autonomous drones to out-race human-piloted drones.

-The challenge opens later this year, and the races will be held during the Drone Racing League's new Artificial Intelligence Robotic Racing Circuit starting next year.
-The grand prize winner will get $1 million, and the first team to beat a drone piloted by a human in a race will win $250,000.
+The challenge opens later this year and the races will be held during the Drone Racing League's new Artificial Intelligence Robotic Racing Circuit starting next year.
+The grand prize winner will get $1 million.
+The first team to beat a drone piloted by a human in a race will win $250,000.
+More than $2 million in total prizes will be awarded to top participants, Lockheed Martin said on a website page announcing the competition.

 Teams will use the NVIDIA Jetson platform to develop frameworks that allow autonomous drones to navigate complex courses without pre-programming.